Musicoll/Kiwi/docs/objects-en.md

 ## Help patches

-A list of help patches describing how each object works is <a href="https://github.com/Musicoll/Kiwi/releases/download/v1.0.3/documentation.zip" target='_blank_'>here</a>.
+A list of help patches describing how each object works is provided in the documentation folder.
+If you didn't download the documentation yet, you can find it on this [page](https://github.com/Musicoll/Kiwi/releases/latest).
 Sometimes help patches gather several objects that are functionally linked, for instance gate and switch or gate~ and switch~.

 ## List of objects